 Carryover of unallowed expenses.
-If your deductions are greater than the current year's limit, you can carry over the excess to the next year in which you use actual expenses.
+If your business expenses related to the home are greater than the current year's limit, you can carry over the excess to the next year in which you use actual expenses.
 They are subject to the deduction limit for that year, whether or not you live in the same home during that year.

 Figuring the deduction limit and carryover.
-If you are an employee or a partner, or you file Schedule F (Form 1040), use the Worksheet To Figure the Deduction for Business Use of Your Home, near the end of this publication.
-If you file Schedule C (Form 1040), figure your deduction limit and carryover on Form 8829.
+If you are a partner or you file Schedule F (Form 1040 or 1040-SR), use the Worksheet To Figure the Deduction for Business Use of Your Home, near the end of this publication.
+If you file Schedule C (Form 1040 or 1040-SR), figure your deduction limit and carryover on Form 8829.

 Example.
 You meet the requirements for deducting expenses for the business use of your home.
 You use 20% of your home for business.
-In 2016, your business expenses and the expenses for the business use of your home are deducted from your gross income in the following order.
+You are itemizing your deductions on Schedule A (Form 1040 or 1040-SR) and your home mortgage interest and total state and local taxes would not be limited on your Schedule A if you had not used your home for business.
+In 2019, your business expenses and the expenses for the business use of your home are deducted from your gross income in the following order.

-Gross income from business \$6,000

-Minus:

-Deductible mortgage interest

-and real estate taxes (20%) 3,000

-Business expenses not related to the use of your home

-(100%) (business phone, supplies, and depreciation on

-equipment) 2,000

-Deduction limit \$1,000

-Minus other expenses allocable to business use of home:

-Maintenance, insurance, and utilities (20%) 800

-Depreciation allowed $(20\% = \$1,600 \text{ allowable, but})$

-subject to balance of deduction limit) 200

-Other expenses up to the deduction limit \$1,000

-Depreciation carryover to 2017 (\$1,600 - \$200)

-(subject to deduction limit in 2017) \$1,400
+Gross income from business \$6,000 Minus: Deductible mortgage interest and real estate taxes (20%) 3,000 Business expenses not related to the use of your home (100%) (business phone, supplies, and depreciation on 2,000 equipment) \$1,000 Minus other expenses allocable to business use of home: φ 1,000 Maintenance, insurance, and utilities (20%) 800 Depreciation allowed (20% = \$1,600 allowable, but 200 subject to balance of deduction limit) Other expenses up to the deduction limit \$1,000 Depreciation carryover to 2020 (\$1,600 - \$200) q 1,000 (subject to deduction limit in 2020) \$1,400

 You can deduct all of the business part of your deductible mortgage interest and real estate taxes (\$3,000).
 You also can deduct all of your business expenses not related to the use of your home (\$2,000).
 Additionally, you can deduct all of the business part of your expenses for maintenance, insurance, and utilities, because the total (\$800) is less than the \$1,000 deduction limit.
 Your deduction for depreciation for the business use of your home is limited to \$200 (\$1,000 minus \$800) because of the deduction limit.
-You can carry over the \$1,400 balance and add it to your depreciation for 2017, subject to your deduction limit in 2017.
+You can carry over the \$1,400 balance and add it to your depreciation for 2020, subject to your deduction limit in 2020.
 More than one place of business.
 If part of the gross income from your trade or business is from the business use of part of your home and part is from a place other than your home, you must determine the part of your gross income from the business use of your home before you figure the deduction limit.
 In making this determination, consider the time you spend at each location, the business investment in each location, and any other relevant facts and circumstances.

 If your home office qualifies as your principal place of business, you can deduct your daily transportation costs between your home and another work location in the same trade or business.
 For more information on transportation costs, see Pub.
-463, Travel, Entertainment, Gift, and Car Expenses.
+463, Travel, Gift, and Car Expenses.